architect/tap-arc/README.md

     Immediately exit upon encountering a failure
     example: tap-arc -p

+  --no-diff
+    Do not show diff for failed assertions
+    example: tap-arc --no-diff

   --no-color
     Output without ANSI escape sequences for colors
     example: tap-arc --no-color

+  --fail-bad-count
+    Fail when the number of assertions parsed does not match the plan
+    example: tap-arc --fail-bad-count
 ```

 ## Development